Disability History Museum

 Designing communication materials to help deepen the understanding of the history of people with disabilities

-The Disability History Museum is an online experience that allows users to search thousands of digital artifacts that document the history of disabilities from blindness and deafness to many other forms of physical disabilities.
-The educational section of the website provides extensive tools and lesson plans for teachers to bring the history of disability into the classroom.
+The Disability History Museum is an online experience and website that allows users to search thousands of digital artifacts that document the history of disabilities such as blindness and deafness, and many other forms of physical disabilities.
+The educational section of the website provides tools and lesson plans for teachers to bring the history of disability into the classroom.

-We created the identity to drive attention to the main content sections of the website.
-The altered letters in “dhm” signify the three gateways — or archways — to the content of the site: the library, the education section, and the museum.
+We began by creating the logo identity which was designed to drive attention to the main content sections of the website.
+The altered letters in “dhm” signify the three gateways — or archways — to the main content areas of the site: the library, the education section, and the museum.

 - Kickstarter Campaign